GrowThinky/SoftwareDesign_Notes/README.md

-# Notes I've taken for CS classes, recently.
+# Notes I've taken for CS

 ## Softwaredesign
 Talks about OOP design patterns as well as some general principles for high quality code.